What are the most important features of employer

 I prefer small companies (whatever you mean by small)

-Well, if I can remember all people working in the same company (and I’m not good in this), that’s small enough.
+Well, if I can remember all the people working in the same company (and I'm not good in this), that's small enough.

 -